 Safely Observe The Solar Eclipse

-In New England we are outside of the Path of Totality, which is where you can see the Moon fully occult the Sun, and will experience a partial solar eclipse.
-There are no times during a partial eclipse where you can safely observe without adequate eye protection.
-If you are along the Path of Totality and experience the total solar eclipse, you can safely observe the eclipse without eye protection only during the short total eclipse period.
+Depending on what type of solar eclipse you are observing, safety requirements change slightly.
+There are no times during a partial eclipse or annular eclipse where you can safely observe without adequate eye protection.
+If you are along the Path of Totality and experience a total solar eclipse, you can safely observe the eclipse without eye protection only during the short total eclipse period.
 Though outside of that time, you must wear adequate eye protection.

 Adequate eye protection will substantially reduce the amount of sunlight passed into your eye.
 The most common device for safely observing a solar eclipse directly are ISO 12312-2:2015 certified Eclipse Glasses.
 These devices are usually made of paper and have extremely dark flexible plastic lenses.
 There are many distributors selling non-certified eclipse glasses and deceivingly labeling them as certified.
 As such, the American Astronomical Society (AAS) has published a list of reputable manufacturers and vendors that are selling legitimate, safe eclipse glasses.
 Additionally, #14 welders glass will offer you a safe alternative to view the eclipse and the Sun.
 Note that any old welders glass is not adequate, it must be #14 welders glass.